kwabenasapong/openpldoc/manual/source/menu_items.rst

   Provides the items you can export.

   **Settings:**
     Export your configurable settings to a file to import to another computer.
+    Learn more about :ref:`backing_up`.

   **Theme:**
     Export your theme. :ref:`export_themes`